tushar-sharma/tushar-sharma.github.io/_posts/2024-11-08-review-book-a-philosophy-of-software-design.md

 Java Developers argue that since not everyone wants to use buffering for file I/O, so that's why there's an additional step.
 However interfaces should be desigend to make **common case** as simple as possible.
 In contrast, Unix develoeprs made sequential I/O most common use case.

-A pass-through method is one that does little except invvoke another method, whose signature is similar or identical to that of the calling method.
+A pass-through method is one that does little except invoke another method, whose signature is similar or identical to that of the calling method.
 They make the `class` more shallow, increase the complexity without increasing the functionality of system.
 However, one such exception like dispatcher.
 A dispatcher is a method that uses its arguments to select one of several other methods to invoke.

 **Decorators**.
 Also called wrapper.
 A decorator objct takes an existing object and extends its functionality.
 In Java, **BufferedInputStream** class is a decorator: given an **InputStream** object, it provides the same API but intorduces bufering.

+A pass-through variable is a variable that has been passed through long chain of methods.
+It increases complexity for intermediate methods.
+One Soulution - Use Global Variable.
+However it has it's cons.
+It's impossible to create independent instances of same system in same process that access same global variable (conflict).
+ANother solution - Use Context object.
+It stores all the glboal variable.
+Cons is that it can have thread safety issue.
+Solution use immutable objects in a context object.